SystemsApproach/private5g/arch.rst

 Protocol) is a 3GPP-specific tunneling protocol designed to run over UDP.

-As an aside, it is noteworthy that connectivity between the RAN and the Mobile Core is IP-based.
+It is noteworthy that connectivity between the RAN and the Mobile Core is IP-based.
 This was introduced as one of the main changes between 3G and 4G.
 Prior to 4G, the internals of the cellular network were circuit-based, which is not surprising given its origins as a voice network.
+This also helps to explain why in Section 2.1 we characterized the RAN Backhaul as an overlay running on top of some Layer 2 technology.

 .. _fig-tunnels:
 .. figure:: figures/Slide7.png